fabio-deep/Distributed-Pytorch-Boilerplate/README.md

-# Boilerplate Pytorch code with Distributed Training support.
+# Boilerplate Pytorch code with Distributed Training.

 This is a Pytorch implementation with general code for running and logging distributed training experiments.